mnopqr1/ideas/README.md

 * Understand what [CRDTs are and what they have to do with semilattices](https://www.youtube.com/watch?v=OOlnp2bZVRs)

+* Read classical papers in CS such as Turing's.
+With an RC reading group?

 ## A few days of playing around

 * The [Nand2Tetris operating system project](https://www.nand2tetris.org/project12)